-Caitlin Bucari, Project Manager at The Lighting Practice, shares her experience in hospitality lighting design and discusses trends, common pitfalls, and lessons learned.
+Caitlin Bucari, Senior Lighting Designer at The Lighting Practice, shares her experience in hospitality lighting design and discusses trends, common pitfalls, and lessons learned.
 Caitlin joined The Lighting Practice in 2015 and has worked on a wide range of project types, including hospitality, corporate, mixed-use, retail, and multifamily residential.
 Her work has earned multiple awards, such as the LIT Design Award in the Ambient Lighting Category, AIA New York Hudson Valley Chapter’s “High Honors Design Award for Recognition of Architectural Excellence,” and Shop!
 Environments Association’s “Gold Award” and “Store of the Year.”

 Caitlin, how did you become a lighting designer?